-- It supports creation of different flavors of test plan that includes Web, Database, FTP, LDAP, Web service, JMS, Monitors etc.
+- It supports the creation of different flavors of test plan that includes Web, Database, FTP, LDAP, Web service, JMS, Monitors etc.

 - It allows for remote testing by having different JMeter instances running as servers across nodes and accessed from a single client application.

-- It gives you real time test results that covers metrics like latency, throughput, response times, active threads etc.
+- It gives you real-time test results that covers metrics like latency, throughput, response times, active threads etc.

 - It enables you to perform testing based on regular expressions and many more other features.

 BeanShell is a scripting language written in Java.
 It is part of JSR-274 specification.
 It in some way is an extension to the mainstream Java language by providing scripting capabilities.
 It is an embedded interpretor that recognizes strongly typed Java syntax and scripting features like shell commands, loose types and method closures (functions as objects).
 BeanShell aids in quick development and test of Java application.
 One can use it for quick or rapid prototyping or quickly testing a small functionality or a process.
 The script can also be embedded in the Java code and invoked using the Interpreter API.

 BeanShell can also be used as a configuration language as it supports creation of Java based variables like strings, arrays, maps, collections and objects.
 It also supports what is called as scripting variables or loosely typed variables.
 BeanShell scripts can also be written in a standalone mode in a external file which then can be loaded and executed by the Java program.
 BeanShell also provides the concept of UNIX like shell programming.
 You can give BeanShell commands interactively in a GUI shell and see the output instantly.

 For more details on BeanShell, you can refer to the official website http://www.beanshell.org

 JMeter provides the following components that can be used to write BeanShell scripts